halilili/nodejs-repo/README.md

 Prepare the staging environment:
-1) sudo apt install npm
+1) How to install node, npm and pm2 on Linux please follow these instructions: https://medium.com/@tushar.jadhav29/how-to-install-node-npm-and-pm2-on-linux-d0bd1a03aaac